thomsmoreau/qarnot-technical-test/README.md

   minio/minio server /data --console-address ":9001"
 ```

-Run the synchronization script using Docker:
+Run the synchronization script using Docker (Add the `--create_bucket` flag only if you want to create the bucket):

 ```bash
 docker run --rm \